 INTRODUCED The Harnessing Opportunities by Pursuing Expungement (HOPE) Act; introduced 12/2/2021

 On December 2, 2021, Reps.
 Joyce (OH-14), with cosponsor Ocasio Cortez (NY-14), introduced H.R.
 6129, which would direct $20 million (over 10 years) to the U.S. Attorney General's office to facilitate nationwide review and expungement of cannabis convictions via State and local appropriation.
 The WMCG has not yet closely reviewed nor taken a position on this legislation, but is very supportive of local and Statewide expungement efforts.

 Federal legalization is just around the corner, right?
 Uhh... right?
 You're on this page- so you recognize how important it is to keep up.
 As bill after bill is introduced, referred to committee, dies in committee, is reintroduced, is reintroduced with a new name or by a different representative, is shot down in the other chamber...

-We kid.
-But, national legalization or not, the U.S. House, Senate, and Executive agencies are constantly active in regulating cannabis, its consumers, and its licensed industry.
-The best way to help the Guild track and share federal legislation and executive orders is to come to a meeting of the Policy & Endorsement Committee.
+We kid, we kid... kind of.
+National legalization or not, the U.S. House, Senate, and Executive agencies are constantly active in regulating and taxing cannabis, its consumers, and its licensed industry.
+The best way to help the Guild track and share federal legislation and executive orders is to come to a meeting of the Policy & Endorsements Committee.
 All members (join here) are welcome and encouraged to take part.
 Note: The Guild's PAC does not participate in federal campaigns or elections.

 INTRODUCED The CBD Product Safety and Standardization Act; introduced 12/2/2021